daemonza/helmet/README.md

 Helmet is simple and easy to use Helm(https://helm.sh) repository, useful when you want to setup a private Helm repository and be able to easy upload new `helm charts`.
-Example Jenkins can easily push new charts to Helmet using the Helmet API.
+Typically deployed to the same Kubernetes cluster in which you want to deploy helm charts into.

 Example of uploading a chart to a locally running Helmet.